Saturday, December 28, 2013

 But why and how did the New Year's celebrations become part of our annual routine?
 The earliest recorded account of a celebration in honor of the new year dates back four thousand years to ancient Babylon.
 For the Babylonians, the first new moon following the vernal equinox announced the arrival of the new year.
 They celebrated this spring time event with a massive 11 day religious festival called Akitu.
 It was during this time that a new king was crowned or the current ruler's mandate renewed.

 Throughout antiquity, civilizations around the world developed more sophisticated calendars with the first day of the year associated with an agricultural or astronomical event.
 For example, in Egypt the year began with the annual flooding of the Nile which coincided with the rising of the star Sirius.
-In China, the new year occurred with the second new moon after the winter solstice…a day that is still celebrated.
+In China, the new year occurred with the second new moon after the winter solstice…a day they still celebrate.

 The early Roman calendar had 10 months and 304 days with each new year beginning at the vernal equinox.
 Tradition holds that it was created by Romulus, the founder of Rome, in the eighth century B.C.
 Numa Pompilius, a later king, is credited with adding the months of Januarius and Februarius.
 Over the ensuing centuries, the Roman calendar grew out of sync with the sun.
 In 46 B.C., Julius Caesar introduced the Julian calendar which closely resembles the more modern Gregorian calendar used today by most countries.